omdxp/react-native-help-create/DOC.md

 This will create s1 and s2 screens inside the folder `./app/screens/path/to/folder/`.

-- Keep in mind that you are at the root of your react native project, the command will check eaither way.
+- Keep in mind that you are at the root of your react native project, the command will check either way.

-- `rnhc` will always check if files or folders are existed for all commands.
+- `rnhc` will always check if files or folders does exist for all commands.